From your earliest recollection you remember the church.

 You remember being in church every time the doors were open.

-You remember everything in your life revolved around the church.
+You remember everything in your life revolving around the church.

 You remember praying and reading your Bible.

-You remember the missionaries and the stories they told about heathens on the other side of the world.
+You remember the missionaries and the stories they told about heathens in faraway lands.

 You remember revival meetings and getting right with God.

-You remember hearing sermons about God’s love and the love Christians were supposed to have for one another.
+You remember hearing sermons about God’s love and the love Christians have for one another.

 Church family, like blood family, loves you no matter what.